SemRoCo/giskardpy/README.md

 ```

 #### Fast Custom Bullet Bindings
-Giskard uses Adrian Röfer's bullet bindings instead of the official ones, as they are much faster for our use case.
+Giskard uses Adrian Röfer's bullet bindings (https://github.com/ARoefer/bullet3) instead of the official ones, as they are much faster for our use case.
+Use this script to install them:
 ```
 ./scripts/build_better_pybullet.sh /path/of/your/choosing
 source ~/.bashrc